 Section 6053.
-Prohibition Against Covering Nonpregnant Childless Adults with SCHIP Funds programs, including Medicaid and SCHIP.
+Prohibition Against Covering Nonpregnant Childless Adults with SCHIP Funds

+Section 1115 of the Social Security Act provides the Secretary of Health and Human Services (HHS) with broad authority to conduct research and demonstration projects under six programs, including Medicaid and SCHIP.
 Under Section 1115 authority, the Secretary may waive certain statutory requirements for conducting these projects.
 Specifically, the Secretary may waive provisions in Section 1902 of Medicaid statute (usually, freedom of choice of provider, comparability, and statewideness).
 For SCHIP, no specific sections or requirements are cited as "waive-able."
 SCHIP statute simply states that Section 1115, pertaining to research and demonstration projects, applies to SCHIP.